January Sales Guide 2026 — Best Deals and When to Shop

 Electronics

 Currys and Argos both run January clearance events that can match Black Friday pricing on specific items.
-Check our Currys store page and Argos store page for current codes.
+Check our electronics deals for current codes.
+For home appliances, SharkNinja discounts its Shark and Ninja ranges in the January sales, frequently with codes on top.

 Health and Beauty

 Post-Christmas beauty reductions are significant, particularly on gift sets that did not sell during the gifting season.
 Boots runs one of the most aggressive January beauty sales in the UK, with gift sets often reduced by 50% or more.
-Independent beauty brands are also worth checking in January โ Tisserand Aromatherapy typically runs their deepest annual discount codes around this period on essential oils and wellbeing gift sets.
-Visit our Boots store page and our health and beauty category page.
+Independent beauty brands are also worth checking in January — Tisserand Aromatherapy typically runs their deepest annual discount codes around this period on essential oils and wellbeing gift sets.
+Browse our health and beauty category page for current codes.

 How to Shop the January Sales Smartly (Evergreen Advice)